tezedge/tezedge-docs/contents/introduction/consensus-algorithms.md

 **7. Paxos**

 Paxos was the first consensus algorithm that was extensively tested and peer-reviewed.
-The algorithm has three entities – Proposers, Acceptors, and Leaners.
+The algorithm has three entities – Proposers, Acceptors, and Learners.
 Their roles are as follows: